lramirez11/Instagram-FollowBackBot/README.md

 Inputs alphabetically sorted list into txt file

 Requirements:
-Selenium
+Selenium,
-Chrome Webdriver (Used Google Chrome for Web Browser) Instagram Account Log In Info (username, password) Python and pip
+ Chrome Webdriver (Used Google Chrome for Web Browser), Instagram Account Log In Info (username, password), Python and pip

 Only works with screen expanded to certain size